pamesh12/spring-cloud/spring-rest/README.md

 ### Configure Gateway Service

-In order for gateway server to send request to REST-SERVICE, we need to add the service to gateway server.
+In order for gateway server to send request to REST, we need to add the service to gateway server.

 Navigate to `gateway-<profile>.yml` file and update it as below.